JillMeng/SportsUp/README.md

 # SportsUp
 A wellness app that aims to help users establish a healthy lifestyle.
-Functions include locating sports facilities nearby, finding workout buddies, posting workout videos, motivating daily exercise check-ins, and promoting healthy-eating recipes and rewards.
+Functions include login authentication, selecting and playing workout vedios, setting up workout reminder, posting workout pictures via camera sensor and location sensor, displaying friend list, and editting user info.
 # Target Users
 People who are interested in sports, tend to find a buddy and are willing to share their experience with others
 # Main Function Screens